samogden/CST334-assignments/programming-assignments/PA2/README.md

 ## Getting started

+Don't forget to run `git pull` before getting started!
+You may need to use `git commit . -m "[your message here]"` first!

 ### Setting up your environment

 To get started, start up your docker environment like you did for [PA1](../PA1).